4.8

 Created by Louis-Philippe, the gallery’s paintings span over many French dynasties, namely the Bourbons, Merovingians, Carolingians, Capetians, and Valois.

-The Gallery of Great Battles is the most historically significant aspect of the Palace of Versailles due to its references to the Revolution.
+The Gallery of Great Battles is the most historically significant aspect of the Palace of Versailles due to its references to the French Revolution.

 The Empire Rooms